Frequently Asked Questions for Microsoft Office 365

 What's the key difference between the Office 365 E1 and E3 plans?

 With the E1 subscription, you don't get the Microsoft Office client, just the browser-based Office web apps for Outlook, Word, Excel and PowerPoint.
 You can, however, use an existing version of Office.
 The minimum supported version is Office 2010 with some reduced functionality compared to Office 2013 and 2016.
 E1 also includes email, file storage (OneDrive for Business), real-time collaboration (SharePoint), communication (Yammer) and instant messaging and online meetings (Teams).

 Can I mix and match my Office 365 plans?

 Yes.
-Depending on your user structures you may wish to mix between an E1 and an E3 and or other combinations of plans including cost effective kiosk users.
+Depending on your user structures you may wish to mix between an E1 and an E3 and or other combinations of plans including cost-effective frontline users.

 Is there educational or discount pricing for organisations?